noahweidig/faststats/README.md

 <div align="center">

-Built with R, Shiny, and a healthy obsession with making data science accessible.
+Built with JS and a healthy obsession with making data science accessible.

 **If FastStats saves you time, a ⭐ on GitHub means a lot — thank you!**